Showing posts with label Course Camarguaise. Show all posts

 www.flickr.com/photos/tristanf/2682736310/

-Tellines de Camargue à la Plancha et Citron - The sea olive clam fried/grilled on a plancha.
-The plancha is a distinctive solid, thick, iron plate used for a particular style of cooking that is between frying and grilling.
-It is claimed as their own by both the Basque and the Spanish.
+Tellines de Camargue à la Plancha et Citron - The sea olive clam cooked on a plancha.
+The plancha (or planxa) is a distinctive solid, thick, iron plate used for a particular style of cooking that is between frying and grilling.
+It is claimed as their own by both the French, the Basque and the Spanish.
 The clams will be lightly fried, or they become chewy; then just as they are served, they will be sprinkled with a virgin olive oil and fresh lemon juice.

 Telines, still unsorted, straight from the sea.